usnistgov/FIPS201/_FIPS201/frontend.md

 printed in accordance to the color specifications provided in [Section 4.1.5](frontend.md#s-4-1-5).
 Zone 15F MAY be a solid or patterned line at the department or agency's discretion.

+Zone 18F—Affiliation Color Code.
-*Zone 18F—Affiliation Color Code*.
-The affiliation color code "B" for Blue, "W" for White, or "G" for Green SHALL be printed in a white circle in Zone 15F as depicted in [Figure 4-1](#fig-4-1).
+: The affiliation color code "B" for Blue, "W" for White, or "G" for
+    Green SHALL be printed in a white circle in Zone 15F as depicted in [Figure 4-1](#fig-4-1).
 The diameter of the circle SHALL NOT be more than 5 mm.
 The lettering SHALL correspond to the printed color in Zone 15F.

+Zone 19F—Card Expiration Date.
-*Zone 19F—Card Expiration Date*.
-The card expiration date SHALL be printed in a MMMYYYY format in the upper right-hand corner as depicted in [Figure 4-1](#fig-4-1).
+: The card expiration date SHALL be printed in a MMMYYYY format in
+    the upper right-hand corner as depicted in [Figure 4-1](#fig-4-1).
 The Zone 19F expiration date SHALL be printed in Arial 12pt Bold.

 [^pseudonym]: Alternatively, an authorized pseudonym as provided under the law as discussed in [Section 2.8.1](../requirements/#s-2-8-1){:.footnote-ref}.

 #### 4.1.4.2 Mandatory Items on the Back of the PIV Card {#s-4-1-4-2}

-*Zone 1B—Agency Card Serial Number*.
-This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and contain the unique serial number from the issuing department or agency.
+Zone 1B—Agency Card Serial Number.
+: This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and contain
+    the unique serial number from the issuing department or agency.
 The format SHALL be at the discretion of the issuing department or agency.

+Zone 2B—Issuer Identification Number.
-*Zone 2B—Issuer Identification Number*.
-This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.
+: This item SHALL be printed as depicted in [Figure 4-6](#fig-4-6) and consist
+    of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.

 #### 4.1.4.3 Optional Items on the Front of the PIV Card {#s-4-1-4-3}